isomorphisms/economics/miscellany.md

 ok, getting really far afield here.
 But software (esp web) is hot right now.

 Libraries are more important than languages.
 A library is code that someone else has already written that you can just call.
-For example it takes a lot of code to TCP/IP/UDP/serve/client/parse a HTML GET request [link] that's sent over the web.
-But a library like `curl` does it for you. `curl` is xyz lines long, it's been used by a lot of people, it's been edited by a lot of knowledgeable hackers.
+For example it takes a lot of code to TCP/IP/UDP/serve/client/parse a HTML GET request [link] that’s sent over the web.
+But a library like `curl` does it for you. `curl` is xyz lines long, it’s been used by a lot of people, it’s been edited by a lot of knowledgeable hackers.
 So just use that with a "scripting language" (a.k.a. an easy language) and in a few lines you can do what you want to do.
 For example look at bastards book of ruby.